 - find great ways of doing things through leveraging the years of experience of the members of the Lexing network – people who have been helping organisations comply with data protection laws for up to twenty years, and

 - spend the time it takes to refine, simplify and perfect things.
 We love doing this.

-Each organisation can then customise it for their specific circumstances by their own resource spending say one hour on what makes their organisation different.
+Each organisation can then customise it for their specific circumstances using their own resources and spending the smallest amount of time possible (say one hour) on what makes their organisation different from the rest.
 Each organisation will have saved nine hours of time and the outcome will be much better at a lower cost of compliance.
-Your resources should be customising things for your organisation because they know your organisation.
+Your resources should go towards customising things for your organisation, and not having to start from scratch.
 They should not have to spend the time to create something from the ground up.